jkopanski/denotational-hardware/readme.md

   | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-You can fix this with:
+You can fix this error with:

 ```
 cabal v2-install ieee754